miklevin/MikeLev.in/_posts/2025-01-22-amazon-manufacturer-disintermediation.md

 cycle that's going to piddle out.
 It's more akin to the hype cycle that was near the beginning of computers themselves.

 OpenAI needs new hardware.
-It's hosted on Microsoft Azure's cloud infrastructure.
-Microsoft hired Mustafa Suleyman and absorbed most of Inflection AI's talent with a soft-acquisition.
+Currently Microsoft's Azure cloud is the exclusive infrastructure host to ChatGPT and all OpenAI's products.
+But Microsoft hired Mustafa Suleyman and absorbed most of Inflection AI's talent with a soft-acquisition.
 And so Sam Altman goes to the soft bank...
 Uh, I mean Softbank for the money and to another oracle of datacenter hardware... uh, I mean Oracle.
 And together you have hardware, software and money to open a star-gate... uh, I mean Stargate.
 It's all so very poetic and transparent.
 Those big ol' hardware datacenter moats of Amazon, Google and Microsoft (and most recently, Musk) are gradually evaporating away, courtesy of Trump.
 Fascinating!

 ## The Human Element in AI Innovation